alechenninger/blog/posts/fakes.md

 no reason you shouldn't try to get close to production on your laptop, especially where doing so saves you so much time to boot.

-## Closing thoughts
+## Summary

-* Mostly, tools are not bad or good.
-We must remember to use them with intention.
-* Reuse your existing, well-tested implementations where you can.
-Strive to make your classes reusable in tests.
-Never stub or fake business logic.
+It's not to say mocks don't have their place, but many business applications benefit from a simpler
+world: a world without mocks.
+In fact, in the simplest world, you'd reuse all the implementations you've already written.

-* Start tests from your core types and work outward, focusing on the testing the contract of the class under test.
-Don't worry if the tests are somehow redundant with other tests–that's a matter of implementation.
-What matters is the class, in conjunction with obedient collaborators, implements its own contract.
+Focusing on the testing the contract of the class under test.
+Don't worry if the tests are somehow redundant–if the application is otherwise well architected, that's only a matter of implementation.
-* When using the real thing is harmful (such as too complex or slow to set up), ensure you've first isolated through abstraction.
-Then, fake the abstraction.
+What matters is that the class, in conjunction with obedient collaborators, implements its own contract.

+If it's an external process dependency, wrap it in a simple interface, what domain-driven designers may call an "anti-corruption layer", and then implement a fake for it.
 Write tests that run against both the fake and the real implementation to ensure the fake is compliant.
-* Capture common set up scenarios in the language of your problem domain as methods on your fakes.
+Capture common set up scenarios in the language of your problem domain as methods on your fakes.

-* Compile your fakes with your program, and put them behind configuration flags or profiles to enable lightweight modes of execution.
+Finally, compile your fakes with your program, and put them behind configuration flags or profiles to enable lightweight modes of execution.

+Most of all, don't get too complacent with your usual solutions or tools.
+Change it up.
+You never know what new world you may discover.

 [don't-overuse-mocks]: https://testing.googleblog.com/2013/05/testing-on-toilet-dont-overuse-mocks.html
 [mocks-are-stupid]: https://www.endoflineblog.com/testing-with-doubles-or-why-mocks-are-stupid-part-4#2-mocks-are-stupid-and-so-are-stubs-